 We assume knowledge of software specification, design and implementation and some hands-on experience on IP or circuit switching equipment.
 Hopefully, at least part of the software experience should be from a real time environment.
 The hands-on experience can be gained on S38 laboratory courses.
 In the past those with little or no software experience have had great difficulties in comprehending what we will be talking about.
+Probably, this is because we try to describe requirements and constraints and how these are transformed into design.
+This is far from trivial.
 I hope these lecture notes will make things clearer and at least a bit easier to learn.